cyrillos/tarantool-ref/source/replication.rst

 The ``box_set_replication_anon`` serves anonymous replications.
-Most important part here is that this code is called by two places: from cold start of tarantool and when ``box.cfg{}``} is triggered manually (from interactive console or script).
-Thus if previously the node has been in anonymous replication mode (where we only fetch fresh data from remote master machine) and become a normal replica we have to reset all previous appliers and reconnect to a master.
+Most important part here is that this code is called by two places: from the cold start of tarantool and when ``box.cfg{}``} is triggered manually (from interactive console or script).

+Thus if previously the node has been an anonymous replica (where we only fetch fresh data from the remote master machine) and wanna be a normal replica then we have to reset all previous appliers and reconnect to a master.
+In turn it implies that previously we've finished bootup with anonymous replication and we have some appliers running.

 .. code-block:: c